 From India, Mumbai

-Really you did get a beautiful appreciation from Shri Govind, however, it is always better to make welfare measures, why not group insurance paid to the employees that will help you in the long run, such welfare measures certainly pay good dividends and good social measures..bribe, is not a question, bribing is the question and that make us do bad things ....
+You received a beautiful appreciation from Shri Govind.
+However, it is always better to implement welfare measures.
+Why not consider providing group insurance for the employees?
+This will benefit you in the long run.
+Such welfare measures certainly yield good dividends and contribute to good social measures.

 From India, Arcot